 Japan Family Holiday

-Gather up the brood and embark on an adventure through the Land of the Rising Sun on this 12-day family tour of Japan.
-From the houses of ancient emperors to technological gizmos, this tour packs in the best stuff to see and do as a family, plus plenty of time to kick back and soak it up in the onsen.
-Learn the art of calligraphy in Tokyo, feast on sushi at the famous Tsukiji Fish Market, ride the Hakone ropeway for views of Mt Fuji and immerse yourself in Japanese culture in Kyoto.
-With the local expertise of your leader to draw on at every step of the way, this is a family holiday that’s sure to yield lifelong memories.
+Gather the kids and embark on an adventure through the Land of the Rising Sun on this 12-day family trip through Japan.
+From the houses of ancient emperors to technological gizmos, this journey packs in the best stuff to see and do as a family, plus plenty of time to kick back and soak it up in the onsen.
+Learn the art of calligraphy in Tokyo, ride the Hakone ropeway for views of Mt Fuji and immerse yourself in Japanese culture in Kyoto.
+With the local expertise of your leader to draw on at every step of the way, this is a family holiday that’s sure to leave lifelong memories.

 12 days, from